-Using Binder is very simple.
+Thanks to the fantastic MyBinder service, our OGGM-Binder test space is available to anyone, with no registration necessary.
+Using it is very simple.
 Just click on the link below to get you started!

 hub.oggm.org is still experimental and we cannot guarantee that your work will always be safe here.
 We will do our best, but, you know, we are scientists after all.
 Please, make a copy of your files from time to time!

 How does this work?#